 - I used extra baking powder for a little extra lift in baking

 I also used soft brown sugar in the recipe instead of white sugar.
-I know that, healthwise, there is not a huge amount of difference, but I prefer the flavour and colour that brown sugar gives to cakes.
+I prefer the flavour and colour that brown sugar gives to cakes.
 An almost imperceptible caramel hint.
 The choice here, is of course yours.
 Don’t let lack of brown sugar stop you making it.
 Just go ahead and use white!

 It’s pretty simple.
 Cream your butter and sugar together until it’s pale and fluffy.
 Beat in your prepared egg replacer, and then the remaining wet ingredients.
 Fold in the flour, ground almonds and baking powder and that’s your basic cake mix done.
 So you can see at this point that you have a traditional creamed cake batter that can now be used with a lot of different ingredients.